Yulia Mykytenko: Ivan Bohun Military High School

 On 22 February 2018 her husband died as a result of mortar shelling near the town of Luhanske.
 Yulia decided to transfer to a teacher position at the Ivan Bohun Military High School.
 The very same year, girls were allowed to enter the school for the very first time, and Yulia was appointed a commander of a very first female platoon of twenty girls.
 According to Yulia, she took this job very seriously, because the success of this experimental female class was crucial for whether the girls would continue to be accepted to the school and for how successful the reforms will be to increase the number and improve conditions for women in the Armed Forces of Ukraine.
 In addition to the usual duties of a class curator, Yulia also had to deal with the everyday problems of her subordinates, since the school, like the Armed Forces of Ukraine in general, was not completely adapted for the education and accommodation of girls.

-At night of 11 October 2020 her father, Mykola Mykytenko, also a veteran of the Donbas War, set himself on fire at the Independence Square in Kyiv to show his protest against the policies of Volodymyr Zelenskyy administration, which he considered to be leading the country into capitulation.
+At night of 11 October 2020 her father, Mykola Mykytenko, also a veteran of the Donbas war, set himself on fire at the Independence Square in Kyiv to show his protest against the policies of Volodymyr Zelenskyy administration, which he considered to be leading the country into capitulation.
 Three days later, on 14 October, he died of his burns.
 Thus, because of the war, she lost both her husband and her father.

 Russian full-scale invasion

 On 2 September 2021 she left the Armed Forces of Ukraine, planning to build her career somewhere in the civilian sphere.
 After leaving the army, she worked as a project manager in the human rights public project "Invisible Battalion" and in several other projects for the reintegration of war veterans into society, for example in the "Veteranius" initiative.

 She was mobilized back to the Armed Forces of Ukraine on 24 February 2022, when the Russian full-scale invasion into Ukraine began.
-For the first few months, she served in a unit located in Kyiv, and after the liberation of the north of Ukraine, she returned to the 54th Mechanized Brigade (where she served back then, during the Donbas War), which was fighting in the Donetsk Oblast.
-On 14 October 2022 she was awarded the Order for Courage (3rd class) by decree of the President of Ukraine.
+For the first few months, she served in a unit located in Kyiv, and after the liberation of the north of Ukraine, she returned to the 54th Mechanized Brigade (where she served back then, during the Donbas war), which was fighting in the Donetsk Oblast.
+On 14 October 2022 by decree of the President of Ukraine she was awarded the Order for Courage (3rd class), and on 13 May 2024 she was awarded the Order of Bohdan Khmelnytsky (3rd class).